About Catharine Young

 Republican, Conservative, Independence Party Republican, Conservative, Independence Party

-In addition to these roles, she is a member of the Financial Restructuring Board for Local Governments, the New York State Council on Women and Girls, the Interstate Compact on Juveniles, the State of New York Agriculture Task Force, the Legislative Sportsmen’s Caucus, the Legislative Women’s Caucus, and the New York State Armed Forces Legislative Caucus.
+In addition to these responsibilities, she is a member of the Financial Restructuring Board for Local Governments, the New York State Council on Women and Girls, the Interstate Compact on Juveniles, the State of New York Agriculture Task Force, the Legislative Sportsmen’s Caucus, the Legislative Women’s Caucus, and the New York State Armed Forces Legislative Caucus.
 She also founded the Legislative Wine and Grape Caucus and sponsored legislation creating the New York State Council on Food Policy, of which she also is a member.

-Previously, Senator Young also served as the Chair of the Senate Committee on Housing, Construction, and Community Development where she worked to revitalize communities, grow the economy, and help create safe, affordable housing opportunities.
-She also chaired the Senate Agriculture Committee, a leadership position she took on immediately after joining the State Senate in 2005.
-As Chair, she worked to strengthen New York State’s top industry.
+Previously, Senator Young served as Chair of the Senate Committee on Housing, Construction, and Community Development where she worked to revitalize communities, grow the economy, and help create safe, affordable housing opportunities.
+She also chaired the Senate Agriculture Committee, a leadership position she took on immediately after joining the State Senate in 2005, working to strengthen New York State’s top industry.

 Senator Young was first elected to the state Senate in a special election in May of 2005.
 She served in the State Assembly from 1999 to 2005, where she held several top leadership positions, including helping lead the floor debate as Assistant Minority Leader Pro Tempore.

 Her career in public service began in 1995 when she won a seat on the Cattaraugus County Legislature, and she swiftly was named Majority Whip.

 Senator Young’s professional career prior to elected office was in public relations and communications.
 She attended SUNY Fredonia and graduated magna cum laude from St. Bonaventure University with a bachelor’s degree in Mass Communication.